chandlersyal/github-repo-management-quest-learn/scenario-1-inheritance/README.md

 ## What's Next?

 After completing this scenario, you'll be ready to:

 - Apply these exploration techniques to any unfamiliar repository
-- Conduct professional content audits
+- Conduct professional content audits on Microsoft Learn content
 - Establish quality standards for documentation teams
-- Move on to **Scenario 2: The Big Merge** where you'll review a complex PR
+- Move on to **Scenario 2: The Big Merge** where you'll review a complex PR updating Fabric modules

 ## Need Help?